Mariners vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ty France and Marcus Semien will be among the star attractions when the Seattle Mariners play the Texas Rangers on Friday at 8:05 PM ET, at Globe Life Field.
+The Seattle Mariners and Julio Rodriguez take the field against Marcus Semien and the Texas Rangers on Saturday at Globe Life Field.

-The favored Mariners have -120 moneyline odds to win against the underdog Rangers, who are listed at +100.
-The total is 8 runs for the matchup.
+The Mariners have been listed as +125 moneyline underdogs in this matchup against the Rangers (-155).
+Texas is a 1.5-run favorite (at +125 odds).
+The total for the game is set at 9 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.